superchris/blarg/src/posts/two-things.md

 ### You must be this tall to ride this ride.

 All of the above are things that many teams can't do right now.
-There a quite prerequisites: some are obvious, some less so.
-I'll be talking about those next...
+There a quite a few prerequisites: some are obvious, some less so.
+I'll be talking about those in my next post.